You want to apply Family who want to apply afterwards – study

 You must apply for a residence permit while you are outside Sweden, otherwise your application may be rejected.
 Your residence permit must be granted and issued before you can enter Sweden.

-Check the guide to see which rules apply to you when you are the fammily of someone who has applied for or has received a residence permit for doctoral studies.
+Check the guide to see which rules apply to you when you are the family of someone who has applied for or has received a residence permit for doctoral studies.

 If you are currently in Sweden and your application is rejected, you must prepare to leave the country.
-If you do not leave Sweden voluntarily, you may need to regularly register with the Swedish Migration Agency, in a process known as supervision, or be placed in a detention centre run by the Swedish Migration Agency.
-Your case can be handed over to the police.
+If you do not leave Sweden voluntarily, you may need to regularly report to the Swedish Migration Agency in a process known as supervision, or be placed in a detention centre run by the Swedish Migration Agency.
+Your case may also be handed over to the police.

 News